about the lab

 About The Lab

 The Multispecies Worldbuilding Lab (MWL) is led by Elaine Gan at New York University, Center for Experimental Humanities & Social Engagement at the Graduate School of Arts & Science.
-The lab launched in May 2019 with funding from the Green Grants Program of NYU Office of Sustainability and the goodwill of friends and colleagues who are staying with the trouble (Haraway) to find ways of living in place, more care fully, less violently.
+The lab launched in February 2020 with funding from the Green Grants Program of NYU Office of Sustainability and the goodwill of friends and colleagues who are staying with the trouble (Haraway) to find ways of living in place, more carefully, less violently.

 Combining methods from the sonic and visual arts, multispecies sensory ethnography, field-based scientific research, interactive documentary, journalism, and feminist theories of more-than human worlding, MWL is an interdisciplinary collective of students, scholars, and mediamakers.
 Together, we know a lot and we know too little.
 The lab began with a few questions: How might we study and engage with the many lively socialities and sensoria that are more than human?
 What is multispecies worldbuilding in an epoch of rapid and massive socioecological changes—delightful for some, deathly and devastating for many?
 What might it mean to imagine futures otherwise, to disagree with fascism and fundamentalism in all their guises, to be human differently?